Feel heard, seen, and supported—get your copy of Motherhood: The Unspoken today!

 You struggle to adjust to life with the baby.

-You are sleep deprived and often feel you like can’t cope.
+You are sleep deprived and often feel like you can’t cope.

 You feel stressed and overwhelmed.